 While it has long been recognized that ecosystems provide essential benefits to humanity, a mechanistic understanding of the ecological processes underlying the supply of ecosystem services remains elusive.
 One of the most widely studied and universally important benefits that humans derive from natural ecosystems is food provisioning.
 Indeed, many coastal human communities rely on wild harvests from local aquatic ecosystems to meet nutritional requirements for macronutrients, such as protein and fats, and micronutrients, such as vitamins and minerals (Kuhnlein and Receveur 2007, Kuhnlein et al. 2009, Kawarazuka and Bene 2011).

 Thus, the ecology of food security, an important ecosystem service, is not just about predicting yields, it is about understanding the ecological conditions that lead to a stable supply of nutritionally diverse foods.
 Although fisheries productivity is studied extensively (refs), there has been surprisingly little consideration of the drivers of the nutritional quality of fisheries yields.
 Furthermore, which attributes of a food web’s structure influence its ability to provide the essential elements of a human diet remains an open question.

+A few lines here laying out the importance of connecting ecological processes to human well-being, spanning disciplines to achieve not only new inference but actionable solutions to problems stemming from not considering these links.

+Here, we synthesize fish nutritional content data to quantify variation in nutritional quality to humans and test whether ecological traits can predict variation in nutritional profile from the perspective of a human diet.
+First, we review the importance of nutrition as an ecosystem function or service.
+Then, we present a newly synthesized database of fish nutritional content and traits from X species of fish from all ocean regions.
+We use analyzed this database to characterize the range of variability in fish tissue nutrient content among fish species consumed around the globe, and test whether nutrient profiles of commonly consumed fish species are related to species’ traits, including body size, trophic position and habitat associations, which are broadly related to the function and form of species in aquatic systems (Woodward et al. 2005, other ref?).
+Given that fish is known to be a high quality source of essential micronutrients, but fish consumption may be limited to a small number of portions per week (reference?), we sought to identify which species are the most nutrient dense and contribute at least 25% of DRI in a single portion.
+This research is important because…

 Nutrition as an ecosystem function and service

+Nutrition has only recently / been under-representned in marine ecosystem service concepts, despite its clear links to human well-being.
 The nutritional quality of prey species plays a fundamental role in ecosystem function.
 Food webs characterized by nutritionally valuable prey support higher consumer and predator biomass and have higher trophic transfer efficiencies (Hecky 1984, Muller Navarra et al. 2000, Brett et al. 2009).
 Changes in forage fish communities from lipid-rich to lipid-poor fish in the Pacific Ocean have caused predatory marine birds and mammals to shift their diet to less nutritionally valuable lipid-poor fish and suffer population declines (Rosen and Trites 2006; Romano et al. 2006, Osterblom et al. 2008).